CMU-Perceptual-Computing-Lab/openpose/doc/installation.md

 **Q: Low speed** - OpenPose is quite slow, is it normal?
 How can I speed it up?

-**A**: Check the Benchmark to discover the approximate speed of your graphics card: [https://github.com/CMU-Perceptual-Computing-Lab/openpose#openpose-benchmark](https://github.com/CMU-Perceptual-Computing-Lab/openpose#openpose-benchmark).
+**A**: Check the [OpenPose Benchmark](https://docs.google.com/spreadsheets/d/1-DynFGvoScvfWDA1P4jDInCkbD4lg0IKOYbXgEq0sK0/edit#gid=0) to discover the approximate speed of your graphics card.
 Some speed tips:

     1. Use cuDNN 5.1 (cuDNN 6 is ~10% slower).
-    2. If you have more than 1 GPU, set `--num_gpu`.
+    2. Reduce the `--net_resolution` (e.g. to 320x176) (lower accuracy).
-    3. Reduce the `--net_resolution` (e.g. to 320x176) (lower accuracy).
+    3. For face, reduce the `--face_net_resolution`.
+The resolution 320x320 usually works pretty decently.
     4. Use the `MPI_4_layers` model (lower accuracy and lower number of parts).